chensteven/Grunt-Boilerplate/README.md

-My Grunt Boilerplate that includes ugilfying Javascript files, compiling SASS to CSS and watch livereloading.
+My Grunt Boilerplate includes ugilfying Javascript files, compiling SASS to CSS and watch livereloading.
 It is intended for prototyping and developing simple front-end projects.